carj/pyPreservica/docs/api.rst

     Fetch the metadata document by its identifier, this is the key from the entity metadata map

     :param str uri: The metadata identifier
-    :return: A XML document as a string
+    :return: An XML document as a string
     :rtype: str

    .. py:method::  metadata_for_entity(entity, schema)